mahmudulhn/next-react-mongodb-meetups/README.md

 - Helps with resolving modules and setting path aliases.

 This documentation provides an overview of the project structure and setup instructions.
-For further details, refer to the specific files and the README provided in the project.
+For further details, refer to the specific files.